calmm-js/partial.lenses/README.md

 ""
 ```

-With partial lenses, `undefined` is the equivalent of empty.
+With partial lenses, `undefined` is the equivalent of empty or non-existent.

 As with ordinary lenses, we can use the same lens to update texts: